chengpei-wu/SPP_CNN/README.md

 Please cite our paper if you use this code in your research work.

 - [ ] Citation information of our paper will be updated soon.

+# Usage

+To make it easier for your dataset to be used directly in the code, it is recommended to keep the training data format the same as in this code.
+Otherwise, you will need to modify the code in the data loading part to suit your own dataset.

+## install

+` conda install --yes --file requirements.txt`

+## train

+`python train.py`

+## test

+`python test.py`

+## dataset

+### 4(300,700)_nrnd_isd0_isw0.mat

+- 4 types of networks: {ER, QS, SF, SW-NW}, each type include 500 instances, totally 2000 instances.
+- For all networks, using random node removing attack (nrnd) to calculate the robustness.
+- All network sizes range from 300 to 700.
+- All networks are undirected(isd0) and unweighted(isw0).